 <color>An RRGGBB[AA] hexadecimal format format hexadecimal number.
 Specify a single value to apply the same color to all series.
 Specify different colors for different series by adding color values separated by a comma.
 If you have fewer colors than you have series, the unspecified series will cycle through the specified colors from the beginning.

 When you specify a single color for each series, each series gets the color assigned.
 This example has three data series and three colors specified.

 The following example also has three data series, but only two colors are specified.
-Because the color for the third series is unspecified, the third line is drawn using the first color (red).
+Because the color for the third series is unspecified, the third line is drawn using the first color (orange).